Most Famous Badminton Logos

 Logo Bonn International

-The Bonn International tournament logo is built on three vivid colors echoing Germany’s flag.
-The color scheme defines the emotionality of the emblem.
+The Bonn International tournament logo is built on three vibrant colors that echo Germany’s flag.
+The color scheme conveys the emblem’s emotionality.
 Black, red, and yellow colors are arranged sequentially from top to bottom in the text area.
-The name is written in a simple, classic font, giving seriousness to the inscription.
-The top row, the word “Yonex,” is written in black, followed by the red word “Bonn,” and concluding with the yellow inscription “International.”
+The name is written in a simple, classic font, giving the inscription a sense of seriousness.
+The top row features the black word “Yonex,” followed by the red word “Bonn,” and concluding with the yellow inscription “International.”
 Next to it is an image of a shuttlecock composed of geometric shapes.
 The central feather of the shuttlecock is red, highlighted against a contrasting yellow background and black outline.
-The simplicity of lines and geometric forms allows easy perception of the logo, conveying the sporting spirit of the competition.
-The composition looks expressive due to clean lines and color contrast, reflecting the tournament’s character and national context.
+The simplicity of the lines and geometric forms makes the logo easy to perceive, conveying the competition’s sporting spirit.
+The composition is expressive, with clean lines and color contrast, reflecting the tournament’s character and national context.

 Korea Open